ykumawat/twitter-api-todo-web-071717/README.md

 *Make sure you `bundle install` from the terminal in the directory of this lab to get the necessary gems!*

 1. Let's get our API key!
 If you don't have a Twitter account, sign up for one first.
 Twitter, btw, is an important communication space for the tech community.
 You don't have to tweet about celebrities!
 You can follow your favorite developers and companies and learn about new technologies––not to mention share your own work and questions!
 Okay, now that we all have Twitter accounts, let's create a new application on Twitter to get our API keys.
 You can do that at [Twitter Apps](https://apps.twitter.com/).
 Navigate to the the `API Keys` section of your application page, and then generate the below access tokens from there.
 2. Now, we need to store our API keys and tokens in our application.
 Create an `application.yml` file in the root directory of this lab.
-Add your Twitter keys to that file:
+Add your Twitter keys to that file using the code below.
+You can check your YAML syntax [here](http://www.yamllint.com/).

 ```yaml
 ACCESS_TOKEN: your token!